Sorsogon City: Retail

+As further proof of dynamic and growing economy, LCC Mall Sorsogon and Yashano Mall Sorsogon, two of Bicol's homegrown shopping malls, will soon rise at Sorsogon City Central Business District.

-Meanwhile, SM City Sorsogon, the fourth SM Supermall in Bicol and the 81st in the Philippines, is located beside the Sorsogon Integrated Terminal Exchange (SITEX) and opened on October 28, 2022.
+Meanwhile, SM City Sorsogon, the fourth SM Supermall in Bicol and the 81st in the Philippines, is located beside the Sorsogon Integrated Terminal Exchange (SITEX) and formally opened on October 28, 2022.
 The mall is located along Maharlika Highway, Balogo, East District in Sorsogon City.
 SM City Sorsogon spans 40,000 square meters of gross floor area, providing two levels of shopping, dining, and entertainment destinations that will further boost the city and province’s socioeconomic, cultural, and leisure activities.
-Its shops will be led by SM Store, SM Supermarket, Watsons, Miniso, Surplus Shop, Ace Hardware, Sports Central, SM Appliance, Banco de Oro, Levi’s, and Crocs.Among its amenities are three SM Cinemas, a food court, Cyberzone, wellness and services hubs, and amusement, leisure, and hobbies shops.
+Among its amenities are three cinemas, a food court, wellness and services hubs, and amusement, leisure, and hobbies shops.

 Its parking space has more than 700 slots as well as a public transport terminal.

-Housing
+Real Estate

 As Sorsogon City is strategically located at the southernmost tip of the island of Luzon and considered one of the emerging city in the Philippines.
-The housing sector is starting to flourish with the entry of local and national real estate developers.
-These include the Villar-owned Camella Sorsogon a wide selection of beautiful Italian-Mediterranean-inspired house models for you to choose from.
-The contemporary architectural design, materials and finishing of each house are intended to complement the nostalgic environment that feels comfortable, homey and yet familiar.
-It is located in Maharlika Highway, Barangay Cabid-an, Sorsogon City.
+The real estate sector is starting to flourish with the entry of local and national real estate developers.
+Numerous local estate developers are starting to establish their footprints in the city.

-Lumina Homes Sorsogon the affordable housing arm of Villar-owned Vista Land set their footprint in the city located at Brgy.
-Macabog, West District, Sorsogon City.
-Lumina communities come complete with a covered basketball court, mini gardens, and playground, guarded entrance with CCTV, and shuttle service.
-More importantly, they are close to major thoroughfares and business centers.